FeherBalazs/cora/results/research_journal.md

           - Vodes _concat_0_7 - Final Test Accuracy: 0.2984
           - Vodes _concat_0_6_7 - Final Test Accuracy: 0.3051
           - Vodes _concat_0_1_2_3_4_5_6_7 - Final Test Accuracy: 0.2237
+  - Interpretations and next steps:
+    - better MSE and/or added data augmentation and theta increased linear probing results, with best combined accuracy of 0.3051
+    - this is still low but shows the promise of using data augmentations
+    - this is still based on using purely MSE